heymichellemac/heymichellemac-hugo/content/blog/2022/05/manage-newsletter-ads-airtable-gumroad.md

 The final step was to include the URL to the Design Insight Ad Spot form in the Content section of the product listing.
 To do this I put the URL into a text file and uploaded that to Gumroad.
 This allows me to add a short message after the purchase to thank the user for buying an ad spot.

 I hit publish and then viewed the new listing to make sure everything looked good including the Airtable embed.
-You can see the live Gumroad listing here: [Design Insight - Ad Spot](https://heymichellemac.gumroad.com/l/design-insight-ad).

 ---